Canterbury: Early history

+11th–16th centuries

-In 842 and 851, Canterbury suffered great loss of life during Danish raids.
-In 978, Archbishop Dunstan refounded the abbey built by Augustine, and named it St Augustine's Abbey.
-The siege of Canterbury saw a large Viking army besiege Canterbury in 1011, culminating in the city being pillaged and the eventual murder of Archbishop Alphege on 19 April 1012.
+The siege of Canterbury saw a large Viking army besiege Canterbury in 1011, culminating in the city being pillaged.
 Remembering the destruction caused by the Danes, the inhabitants of Canterbury did not resist William the Conqueror's invasion in 1066.
 William immediately ordered a wooden motte-and-bailey castle to be built by the Roman city wall.
 In the early 12th century, the castle was rebuilt with stone.

-After the murder of the Archbishop Thomas Becket at the cathedral in 1170, Canterbury became one of the most notable towns in Europe, as pilgrims from all parts of Christendom came to visit his shrine.
-This pilgrimage provided the framework for Geoffrey Chaucer's 14th-century collection of stories, The Canterbury Tales.
 Canterbury Castle was captured by the French Prince Louis during his 1215 invasion of England, before the death of John caused his English supporters to desert his cause and support the young Henry III.

-Canterbury is associated with several saints from this period who lived in Canterbury: